-The following DQCC is the summary assessment sheet of all the Guiding Design Principles in the Skerningham Design Code.
-Development proposals that follow this checklist will help deliver the vision and the step-change required in the design quality, sophistication and long-term sustainability required by the Pathfinder initiative.
+The following DQCC is the summary assessment sheet of all the Design Principles in the Skerningham Design Code.
+Development proposals that follow this checklist will help deliver the vision and a stepchange required in the design quality, sophistication and long-term sustainability required by the Pathfinder initiative.